-India set to file fresh charges in $2 billion PNB bank fraud case: source
+CBI set to file fresh charges in $2 billion PNB bank fraud case: source

 ($1 = 71.3500 Indian rupees)

-Reporting by Abhirup Roy; Editing by Euan Rocha and Edwina Gibbs
+Reporting by Abhirup Roy; Editing by Euan Rocha, Edwina Gibbs and Mark Potter